pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 because he must pay more per page for the microcopies.
-If he cuts his first cost by contenting himself with a machine that will show only a small area of projected image&nbsp;{%- include pagebreak.html canvas=302 -%}&nbsp;at a time, or give a lower light intensity, he may retain the low running cost of his reading matter, but must accept a sacrifice in the legibility factor.
+If he cuts his first cost by contenting himself with a machine that will show only a small area of projected image {% include pagebreak.html canvas=302 %} at a time, or give a lower light intensity, he may retain the low running cost of his reading matter, but must accept a sacrifice in the legibility factor.